brmson/dataset-sts/sts/README.md

 Note that 2016 is not symlinked to all/ yet since there is no gold standard available so far.

-To evaluate, use scipy.stats.pearson.
+To evaluate using KeraSTS, refer to ``tools/sts_train.py``.

+Otherwise: Use scipy.stats.pearson.
 The evaluation code is also the same as in ../sick2014 - refer e.g. to the python example from skip-thoughts, or in our own examples/ directory.